tarantool/doc/doc/reference/reference_sql/sql.rst

 The optional *column-list* must be a comma-separated list of names of columns in the view.

-The syntax of the subquery must be the same as the syntax of a SELECT statement, or of a VALUES clause.
+The syntax of the subquery must be the same as the syntax of a :ref:`SELECT statement <sql_select>`, or of a VALUES clause.

 Rules: